A Simple Guide to Learning Gaelic in Learning

 Distance Learning Courses provide a more long-term, structured learning option and can be accessed from anywhere in the world.
 Through the use of online video calls and phone classes, lessons can be had on a regular basis to help keep your grasp and understanding of Gaelic steadily advancing.

-In a lot of communities in Scotland there are Gaelic speaking groups who meet on a regular basis so that speakers of all levels can come together to use and improve their Gaelic in an open, friendly, helpful environment.
+In a lot of communities in Scotland there are Gaelic speaking groups who meet on a regularly so that speakers of all levels can come together to use and improve their Gaelic in an open, friendly, helpful environment.
 Most of these can be found with a quick search online and they’re always looking for new members!